PedroGaya/hellblazers/content/player-rules/04-diminishing-pools.md

 The size of a pool is **4d**/_short_, **6d**/_mid_, or **8d**/_long_.
 At **0d**, an event occurs, a situation ends or a resource is depleted.
 Make sure to reflect the fiction - if a pool and the fiction don't match up, adjust or scrap the pool.

 - If not dice are dropped from a task pool on a messy or perfect action roll, instead take a **secondary effect**.
-If the roll was only 1d, you can instead **push yourself** to drop the last die.

 - **Drop** 1d from the pool before rolling it when a talent tells you to do so, you have potency or you take the _greater effect_ critical bonus.
 This stacks.